 She has shared her skills and experiences with many visitors to Bolivia over the years and now reaches a global audience with her weaving tutorials and travel tales on her blog.
 She provides online advice and support to weavers through forums such as Ravelry and teaches and speaks at guilds and textile conferences around the world.

-Zoom meetings are a great way to keep in touch while we’re socially distancing, but we find ourselves missing seeing each other in person at Guild meetings, study group meetings, conferences and social gatherings.
-If we can’t gather together in person, at least we can weave towels to mingle in each other’s kitchens!
-We invite you to join us in this towel exchange.
+Zoom meetings were a great way to keep in touch while we were socially distancing during the pandemic, but we found ourselves missing seeing each other in person at Guild meetings, study group meetings, conferences and social gatherings.
+If we couldn’t gather together in person, at least we could weave towels to mingle in each other’s kitchens.
+Thus began the Black Sheep 2020-2021 Socially Distanced Towel Exchange!

-- Towels must be woven from cotton, linen, hemp, or any combination of these fibers.
+Towels were to be woven from cotton, linen, hemp, or any combination of these fibers.